- The ‘Battle’ of Android and iOS

 iOS at Your Service!

 iOS is the mobile operating system that is written in Objective-C, C, C++, and Swift programming languages.
 It resides in every device offered by the Apple industry. iOS is outstandingly popular these days due to the brilliant marketing campaigns and promotions of Apple devices.
+And, due to iOS application development services.
 However, the only drawback is that iOS works only on devices manufactured by Apple Inc. Hence, there are 1.96 million iOS apps available in the Apple Store.
 Although this number is growing, Android still takes the lead.
 And, among the Apple users, some potential consumers would like to have similar apps on iOS that the ones present for Android users, and vice versa.
 So, with the growing demand, step-by-step we approach the main question – how to convert an Android app to iOS?
 What stands behind the word ‘convert’?

 Android & iOS Apps: Porting Key-Factors To Consider